 "What's the technical difference between Buffer and BuzzPost?"

 BuzzPost works through Chrome browser automation (Selenium/Playwright).
-This lets us post anywhere a human action is allowed — including groups.
+This lets us post anywhere a human action is allowed — including groups and Marketplace.
 Buffer works through Facebook's official APIs.
 More stable but limited — only where Facebook allows.
-Groups aren't allowed.
+Groups aren't allowed, and that's exactly the difference that decides everything for a realtor.

 "Won't Facebook ban BuzzPost because of browser automation?"

 Facebook doesn't ban browser usage.
 They ban suspicious behavior — flooding groups, spam, instant publishing of hundreds of posts.
-BuzzPost is built to mimic human behavior — gaps between posts, separate profiles, rate-limit detection.
+BuzzPost is built to mimic human behavior — random gaps between posts, a cooldown ladder, separate profiles, rate-limit detection.
 If Facebook blocks something, it's at individual account level, not BuzzPost as a whole.

 "Should I put all eggs in the BuzzPost basket?"